hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 ## Normalization

 The first step in the workflow is **count normalization**, which is necessary to make accurate comparisons of gene expression between samples.
-The raw counts, or number of reads aligning to each gene, need to be normalized to account for differences in library depth and composition between samples when performing differential expression analyses.
+The raw counts, or number of reads aligning to each gene, need to be normalized by the differential expression tool to account for differences in library depth and composition between samples.

 <img src="../img/deseq_workflow_normalization.png" width="200">

-While normalization is necessary for differential expression analyses, it is also necessary whenever exploring or comparing counts between or within samples.
+While normalization is necessary for differential expression analyses, it is also necessary whenever **exploring or comparing counts between or within samples**.

 Different types of normalization methods exist, and a few of the most common methods include: